about the students at

 That was awesome too!
 You ALL just did a positive action by sharing something about yourself.
 It is positive because it helps us to better understand each other.

 To close, we will finish Talkin Tuesdays with a chance for you to share something important with your teacher.
 Is there something you feel like "if my teacher only knew...." it would help her/him understand you better?
 What is new this week you can tell your teacher?
 For example, if my teacher knew how hard I tried or I really did do my best on our spelling words, you may feel more positive!
 Or, if my teacher only knew why I was late again, maybe she/he can help me, etc.

 In your Positive Action folder, you will find a Talk It Out Tuesday page.
 Here, write one thing down you wish your teacher knew about your week.
 Sometimes it helps to get our thoughts together when we write it down.
-And, if you need to talk later, just ask your teacher, parent, friend, or even Mrs. Hott by saying "May I please share a "talk it out" with you?"
+And, if you need to talk later, just ask your teacher, parent, friend, Mr. Elias, or Mrs. Hott by saying "May I please share a "talk it out" with you?"